Pak Chong-ae

-Early life and career
+Life and career

-Pak was born in 1907 in North Hamgyong Province in the north of the Korean Peninsula.
+Pak was born in 1907 in North Hamgyong Province, Korean Empire.
 She went to the Soviet Union to study in the Moscow State University.
 She then worked for the Soviet Union as an intelligence agent before entering politics.
 In the early 1930s, she was dispatched to Korea for duty, where the Japanese authorities imprisoned her.

 During the 1940s, Pak was married to Kim Yong-bom, chairman of the North Korean Branch Bureau of the Korean Communist Party.
 At the time of the liberation of Korea, Pak was already considered an experienced domestic communist.
-She supported Kim Il-sung in the early days of North Korean political life and became one of his strongest supporters.
+She supported Kim Il Sung in the early days of North Korean political life and became one of his strongest supporters.
 In August 1946, she became a full member of the 1st Central Committee of the Workers' Party of North Korea (WPNK).
 When the Workers' Parties of North and South Korea merged to form the Workers' Party of Korea (WPK) in 1949, Pak was chosen as one of its three secretaries.
 She served in its 2nd, 3rd, and 4th Central Committees.
 She was also a deputy to the Supreme People's Assembly.

 It is possible that Pak informed the Chinese about North Korea's plans to attack South Korea just prior to the outbreak of the Korean War.

 In 1953, she headed the North Korean delegation to Stalin's funeral in Moscow, where her Chinese counterpart was the Foreign Minister Zhou Enlai.
-Later that year, she participated in a purge against the former South Korean Workers' Party members who had fallen out of Kim Il-sung's favor.
+Later that year, she participated in a purge against the former South Korean Workers' Party members who had fallen out of Kim Il Sung's favor.
 Pak became one of five members, and the only woman, in a Political Committee that solidified Kim's rule.
-Pak was highly influential within the Committee and was one of Kim's closest confidantes.
+Pak was highly influential within the committee and was one of Kim's closest confidantes.
 She was present when he signed the Armistice document and also accompanied him on trips abroad.
-As one of the most important members of the Committee she was uniquely "able to advise Kim Il-sŏng on his personal life, and to speak for women as well as on matters of general concern".
+As one of the most important members of the committee she was uniquely "able to advise Kim Il-sŏng on his personal life, and to speak for women as well as on matters of general concern".